speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-3-server-components/+page.md

 - expand on the application that we created in [part 1](/component-testing-in-nextjs-using-cypress-part-1-set-up) and [part 2](/component-testing-in-nextjs-using-cypress-part-2-network-intercepting) of this series.
 The complete code for those two articles can be found here: https://github.com/speaktosteve/nextjs-cypress-part1-and-part2
 - add a simple server component to the application
-- explore **two options** for adding tests for the server component:
-  - `await` the call to the component and use `cy.stub` to stub the API response
-  - run our component in a standalone view using Storybook and write an end-to-end test
+- explore how to add tests for the server component using Storybook and an end-to-end test
+- look at other possible approaches
 ---

 <!-- TOC --><a name="create-a-server-component"></a>